justinmahar/react-sub-unsub/README.md

 ## Overview

-Easily subscribe to events and timers in JavaScript.

-When adding listeners, often you will need to remove that listener later.
-If you forget to do so, bugs or memory leaks may occur.
+When adding event listeners, often you will need to remove that listener later.
+If you fail to do so, bugs or memory leaks can occur.
 The same applies for intervals and timeouts.

-To simplify this pattern, you can use the `Subscribe` and `Subscriptions` classes in this library.
-When subscribing to an event or timer, an unsubscribe function is returned.
+To simplify this pattern, use the `Subscriptions` class in this library.
+When subscribing to an event or timer through this class, an unsubscribe function is stored and returned.
 Calling this function will remove the listener.

 There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from custom listener interfaces.
 There is also support for timeouts and intervals.